© Zbyszek Nowak

 The more often you eat a cool food, the more cooling it becomes.

 NB Ice cream is made up of dairy foods and sugar that are frozen.
 But the dairy foods are mostly warming, so although you feel cold to start with, the after-effect is often warming.
+However, if you are yang deficient, don't count on this!
+Better to avoid it altogether or at least until you feel better.
+Even in warm climates, take ice-cream only occasionally and when you are hot.

 Most vegetables are neutral ie slightly warming or cooling.
 Root vegetables tend to be warming if eaten with their skins.